tsutof/tiny_yolov2_onnx_cam/docs/docker.md

   --nmsth NMS_THRESH    Threshold of NMS algorithm (between 0 and 1)
 ```

-To exit from the docker container
+To exit from the Docker container
 ```
 # exit
 ```